strangeloopcanon/transformer-evolution/README.md

 # Transformer Evolution

+Question: can we "evolve" transformers to find a better architecture?

 A toolkit for defining, evolving, and evaluating Transformer-family architectures using a flexible Domain-Specific Language (DSL).

 This project lets you explore the architectural search space through evolutionary algorithms, surfacing high‑quality designs by mutating, crossing over, and evaluating candidates automatically.

 ![Lineage Focus](docs/lineage_focus.png)

-## TL;DR — What we tried and what we found
+## What we tried and what we found

-- Goal: push beyond hyper‑parameters and explore macro‑architecture using a typed DSL.
-Make search compute‑aware, and keep a full, visual lineage of how each model “evolved”.
+- Goal: push beyond hyper‑parameters and explore macro‑architecture.
+Make search compute‑aware.
-- Method: ASHA (breadth) + PDH (depth) with novelty‑aware parents, optional crossover, and radical macro‑mutations (stencil/position/hierarchy/depth‑router/KV policy/mixer topology/conditioning).
+- Method: Built a fully typed DSL to represent all manner of transformers (and related) architectures.
+Then used ASHA (breadth) + PDH (depth) with novelty‑aware parents, optional crossover, and radical macro‑mutations (stencil/position/hierarchy/depth‑router/KV policy/mixer topology/conditioning).
 - Findings: the search consistently favored two strong families:
   - Deep sliding‑window trunk + hierarchical downsampling + token‑level depth routing (efficient compute; dynamic depth when tokens are “easy”).
   - Parallel Attention+Retention per layer with ALiBi/YaRN where helpful, plus windowed NF4 KV cache and FiLM/LoRA conditioning (good long‑context behavior under bounded memory).